EIC BOOK CLUB

 Cliffhanger

 When a chapter ends in suspense — you NEED to read more!
-(Suspense no final do capítulo)
+(Final de capítulo em suspense)

 Foreshadowing

-Hints about what might happen later — little clues.
+Hints about what might happen later.
 (Pistas do que vai acontecer)

 Theme